MERNCraft/tutorial/README.md

 A React Single Page Application for displaying an interactive tutorial.

 The project is designed to be deployed to GitHub pages.
-It reads the contents of a tutorial from a JSON file, so it can be used with many different tutorials, so long as the JSON file uses the expected tutorial format.
+It imports plain HTML tutorials into an iframe, and provides a Kanban simulator component, which you must interact in order to progress through any given tutorial.

 [Demo](https://MERNCraft.github.io/tutorial)